Employment-Based Immigration Quiz

 • Specialty Occupation Visas (H-1B).

-• Multinational Executives and Managers (L-1A).
+• Multinational Executives and Managers (L-1A Visas).

 • Permanent Residence.

-6. Workers in which of the following categories may change jobs upon the filing of a petition in the same category by a new employer?
+6. Workers in which of the following categories may change jobs immediately upon the filing of a petition in the same category by a new employer?

 • Treaty Traders (E-1) and Treaty Investors (E-2)